PaloAltoNetworks/pan-os-php-windows-package/README.md

 Pre-packaged PHP for PAN-OS-PHP

-unzip folder 'dev' and move it to c:\
+- install Github Desktop
+- load pan-os-php-windows-package via Github Desktop

+- go into local repository folder
+- run '**run-once-to-setup.bat**'
+- run '**update-pan-os-php.bat**'
-run ‘run-once-to-setup.bat’ then ‘console.bat’ to start using it.
+- run '**console.bat**' to start using it

-‘update-pan-os-php.bat’ from time to time to get latest version
+‘**update-pan-os-php.bat**’ from time to time to get latest version